Malware Examples: Common Types You Should Know

-Most businesspeople today are familiar with the term malware – that is, malicious software of some sort – but, in recent months I have heard multiple otherwise knowledgeable people misuse various terms related to malware types, so I decided to share a short primer that should be useful for people of all backgrounds:
+Most businesspeople today are familiar with the term malware—that is, malicious software of some sort—but in recent months I have heard multiple otherwise knowledgeable people misuse various terms related to different types of malware.
+To help clarify this confusion, I decided to share a short primer that includes common malware examples and should be useful for people of all backgrounds:

 Malware